Who is Gal Tevet?

 What do you offer to the market in the ASEAN region?

-What are your advices on being multi-disciplined?
+What is your advice on being multi-disciplined?

 A print version of this article was originally published in d+a issue 98.